archkrrr/SillyTavern-CostumeSwitch/README.md

 2. **Define Quick Reply Labels**: In Quick Replies, make sure you have a quick reply for each costume or character name you want to trigger.

-   * For example, if you have character names like `Shido:`, `Kotori:`, `Tohka:`, you will need to create quick replies for these in the Quick Replies settings.
+   * For example, if you have character names like `Char A:`, `Char B:`, `Char C:`, you will need to create quick replies for these in the Quick Replies settings.

-3. **Map Character Names to Quick Replies**: In the **SillyTavern Costume Switcher** settings, ensure you have set up mappings where each character name with a colon (e.g., `Shido:`) will correspond to the correct Quick Reply label.
+3. **Map Character Names to Quick Replies**: In the **SillyTavern Costume Switcher** settings, ensure you have set up mappings where each character name with a colon (e.g., `Char A:`) will correspond to the correct Quick Reply label.

 ### Example Configuration